 Over the last 12 months, Incitec Pivot's shares have ranged in value from as little as $2.58 up to $3.7856.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Incitec Pivot's is 1.2079.
+The market (AU average) beta is 1, while Incitec Pivot's is 0.9837.
 This would suggest that Incitec Pivot's shares are less volatile than average (for this exchange).

 Incitec Pivot overview

 Incitec Pivot Limited manufactures and distributes industrial explosives, industrial chemicals, and fertilizers in Australia, the United States, Canada, Turkey, and internationally.
 The company manufactures and distributes fertilizers, including di/mono-ammonium phosphate, ammonia, granulated ammonium sulphate, urea, and single super phosphate, as well as imports and sells fertilizers; and manufactures and sells industrial explosives, and related products and services to the mining, quarrying, and construction industries.
 It also manufactures and sells industrial chemicals to the agriculture and specialist industries.
 The company was founded in 1831 and is headquartered in Southbank, Australia.